Strauss–Howe generational theory: Gilded Generation

-Strauss and Howe define the Gilded Generation (nomad archetype) as those born from 1822 to 1842.
-They came of age amid rising national tempers, torrential immigration, rampant commercialism, conspicuous consumerism, declining college enrollment, and economic disputes.
+Strauss and Howe define the gilded generation (nomad archetype) as those born from 1822 to 1842.
+They came of age during rising national tempers, torrential immigration, rampant commercialism and consumerism, declining college enrollment, and economic disputes.
 This led to a distrust of zealotry and institutional involvement, shifting focus to a life of materialism..
-Most American Civil War soldiers were born during this period (the average age was 26).
+Most of the American Civil War soldiers were born during this period (the average age was 26).